olivierlacan/keep-a-changelog/README.md

 ## Don’t let your friends dump git logs into CHANGELOGs™

-### What’s a change log?
+### What’s a changelog?
-A change log is a file which contains a curated, chronologically ordered list of notable changes for each version of a project.
+A changelog is a file which contains a curated, chronologically ordered list of notable changes for each version of a project.

 <a href="CHANGELOG.md" title="An example of a CHANGELOG file."><iframe src="CHANGELOG.md" width="570" height="350" seamless="seamless" style="border: 1px solid #aaa; padding: 1em; margin: 0 0.5em;"></iframe></a>

-### What’s the point of a change log?
+### What’s the point of a changelog?
 To make it easier for users and contributors to see precisely what notable changes have been made between each release (or version) of the project.